 Each section of your learning is broken down, so that you can easily pick up where you left off, with a progression bar to show you exactly how far you’ve come.

-As part of a strong support network
+Learn with a strong support network

 It’s also helpful to be part of a community of learners, even if you’re not attending a class.
 Online networking is now more popular than ever and, and offers a great opportunity to connect with other learners, wherever you are.

 Forums are a part of the virtual learning environment for accounting courses like AAT and CIMA, giving you support from your peers and our tutors every step of the way.
-So, if you’re having a bad day and really CAN’T get your head around that costing unit, you can rest assured that someone will be able to help you through it.
+So, if you’re having a bad day and can’t get your head around that costing unit, you can rest assured that someone will be able to help you through it.